zenml-io/zenml/docs/book/component-gallery/step-operators/spark.md

 define additional params if required (Spark has a wide variety of parameters, thus including them all in a single class was deemed unnecessary.).

-In addition to these parameters, the `launch` method of the step operator gets additional configuration parameters from the `DockerSettings` and `ResourceSettings`.
+In addition to this configuration, the `launch` method of the step operator gets additional configuration parameters from the `DockerSettings` and `ResourceSettings`.
 As a result, the overall configuration happens in 4 base methods: